 By Maureen from Staten Island, NY

 I have tried this and it really works.
 If there is standing water in the toilet, remove most of it by scooping it out into a bucket (wear rubber gloves please).
-Once this is done, pour a good squirt of dish soap into the toilet and let stand for a few minutes.
-Take your plunger and plunge one or two times.
-You will be amazed...it works!

 Simply amazing!
 After scooping out the dirty water and plunging and flushing numerous times, and even trying to use a snake, I still had a clogged toilet.
 So, I decided to look online for another solution and came upon this.
 It totally works! first I squeezed a substantial amount of Dawn dish liquid, waited for my pot of water to come to a boil, and then waited for the soap and water to settle down.
+I followed all the tips such as turn water off and don't flush till suds are down.
+After the water went down, I boiled another pot of water, poured it into the toilet, and it flushed right away.
+Thank you so much.

 Just saved $200+ using the Dawn trick to unclog a toilet.